 Alexandria, Va.
 (June 8, 2017) — Idealliance, the association for the Visual Communications and Media Industry, reports that results of its Second Annual Mail Industry Survey have underscored the importance participants throughout the mail supply chain place on effective communication with the U.S. Postal Service.

-“The vast and complex supply chain stretching from paper production to the moment the mailpiece is delivered represents a graphic communications industry that translates into $1.4 trillion annual GDP, 7.5 million jobs, and contributes annual revenues of $154 billion to the U.S. Postal Service,” says Idealliance President and Chief Executive Officer David Steinhardt.
+“The vast and complex supply chain stretching from paper production to the moment the mailpiece is delivered represents a graphic communications industry that translates into $1.4 trillion annual GDP, 7.5 million jobs, and contributes annual revenues of $154 billion to the U.S. Postal Service,” says Idealliance Supply Chain Strategist David Steinhardt.

 A report on survey findings has just been released by Idealliance, which created the survey with valuable input from the U.S. Postal Service.
 It was conducted in February and March of this year in cooperation with the Alliance of Nonprofit Mailers, the American Catalog Mailers Association (ACMA), the Association for Mail Electronic Endorsement (AMEE), the Association for Postal Commerce (PostCom), the Envelope Manufacturers Association (EMA), and the National Association of Presort Mailers (NAPM).
 Each association distributed the survey to its membership.